 Other Mothers devour their young, feeding on their life force until they are no longer strong enough to leave her willingly.
 Some women conceive in tragedy, give birth and have nothing to offer their children beyond hunger, fear, and the agony of abandonment.

 Enter here, the Mothers who will scoop up those lost babies, and hold them tight forever.
 From the dark world of lost souls comes a gift so precious that a Mother is born from the longing heart of the child given over to her care.
 Why does this salvation matter to the rest of us?
 A lifetime of love will be deposited into the universe and we will all benefit.
 Like a good rain in the desert, we all benefit.

-Her daughter Anna, honored her Mother’s lifetime work for peace by relentlessly haunting officials to make a “Mothers Day.”
+Her daughter Anna, wished to honor her Mother’s lifetime of work for peace.
+Anna relentlessly haunted officials to make a “Mothers Day.”
 That they did, and Mother’s Day quickly became a sensationally successful capitalist vehicle.

-Anna was apparently very vocal about how she expected her Mother’s altruism to be honored.
-Following years of protests against the appropriation of beauty and power of Mother Love by materialistic endeavors, Anna was deemed “crazy.”
-She died penniless in a sanitarium.
+Anna was very vocal about how she expected her Mother’s altruism to be honored.
+Following years of protests against the appropriation of the beauty and power of Mother Love by materialistic endeavors, particularly the floral industry, Anna was deemed “crazy.”
+She later died penniless in a mental asylum.
 No doubt sharing this indignity with other women of the era who couldn’t behave nicely.

 Seems a wise choice not to tangle with a Mother, or a daughter